 Payment for the Summit is due before September 27.
 Please refer to our cancellation policy for full details and information.

 For more information, contact:

-If you need to cancel or defer participation, you must submit your request in writing more than 30 days before the start of the program to receive a full refund.
-Applicant substitutions that meet the criteria are possible upon request.
-Due to program demand and the volume of preprogram preparation, cancellations or deferrals received 30 days prior to the start of the program are subject to a fee of one-half of the program fee.
+Should you need to cancel or defer participation, you must submit your request in writing more than 30 days before the start of the program to receive a full refund.
+Applicant substitutions who meet the criteria are possible upon request.
+Due to program demand and the volume of pre-program preparation, cancellations or deferrals received 30 days prior to the start of the program are subject to a fee of one-half of the program rate.
 Requests received within 14 days are subject to full payment.

 1st Farm Credit Services

 21st Century Equipment Inc.

 Agricultural Retailers Association

 Bayer US ‐ Crop Science

 Big Dutchman USA Inc.